wision-lab/visionsim/docs/source/quick-start.rst

 .. note::
     The ``blender.render-animation`` CLI has a lot of options which enable changing render settings and resolution, parallelization, and for generating different types of ground truth annotations such as depth and segmentation maps.
 You can see all options by running the following::

-        $ visionsim --help blender.render-animation
+        $ visionsim blender.render-animation --help

-    If the above command does not work, you might have to change some settings, notably the ``device`` type.
+    If the above command does not work, you might have to change some settings, notably the ``device-type``.
+For instance on older GPUs that do not support Optix you can do ``--render-config.device-type=cuda`` to use CUDA.

     Finer grain control can be had using the :class:`BlenderClient API <visionsim.simulate.blender.BlenderClient>`.